-- A. The grievance process is only available to permanent full time and permanent part time non-exempt County employees who have completed their initial probationary period with Sedgwick County. - Β. A County employee whose grievance is directly related to an act of discrimination due to such grievant's race, color, gender, age, national origin, ancestry or citizenship, marital status, religious or political affiliation, genetic information, disability, status as member of the uniformed services, opposition to prohibited discrimination or participation in a discrimination or harassment complaint process, may use the discrimination and harassment complaint procedure regardless of his/her employee classification.
-See policy 4.506 Discrimination and Harassment. - C. Sedgwick County Policies and Procedures relating to grievances do not apply to employees of the Sedgwick County Sheriff's Department, who are part of a recognized Civil Service system, employees of Fire District #1, who are represented by a bargaining unit subject to a Memorandum of Agreement, or employees of the District Attorney. - D. The Sedgwick County grievance process will not be used to effect changes in Policies or Rules, such as hours of employment, rates of compensation or the content or merit of County Personnel Policies and Procedures.
+- A. The grievance process is only available to permanent full time and permanent part time non-exempt County employees who have completed their initial probationary period with Sedgwick County. - B. A County employee whose grievance is directly related to an act of discrimination due to such grievant's race, color, gender, age, national origin, ancestry or citizenship, marital status, religious or political affiliation, genetic information, disability, status as member of the uniformed services, opposition to prohibited discrimination or participation in a discrimination or harassment complaint process, may use the discrimination and harassment complaint procedure regardless of his/her employee classification.
+See policy 4.506 Discrimination and Harassment. - C. Sedgwick County Policies and Procedures relating to grievances do not apply to employees of the Sedgwick County Sheriff's Department, who are part of a recognized Civil Service system or employees of the District Attorney. - D. The Sedgwick County grievance process will not be used to effect changes in Policies or Rules, such as hours of employment, rates of compensation or the content or merit of County Personnel Policies and Procedures.
 The process will not be utilized to investigate verbal or written counseling unless the grievance falls under Policy 4.506, Discrimination and Harassment.